amberframework/docs/README.md

 ## First Steps

 Learning a new framework can be intimidating and exciting at the same time.
 To help you along, we have created a cookbook packed with examples and recipes to get the common tasks completed.
-If you are new, you should start off with the
+If you are new, you should start off with the [getting started guide](getting-started/README.md).

 ### Quick Start Guide